Umaga (wrestler): World Wrestling Federation/Entertainment (2001–2003)

-In 2001, Fatu, along with his cousin Matt, signed developmental contracts with World Wrestling Federation (WWF), and were assigned to Heartland Wrestling Association (HWA), adopting the tag team name The Island Boyz, and with Fatu using the ring name Ekmo.
-They won the HWA Tag Team Championship in November 2001 by defeating Evan Karagias and Shannon Moore.
+In 2001, Fatu, along with his cousin Matt, signed developmental contracts with the World Wrestling Federation (WWF), and were assigned to Heartland Wrestling Association (HWA), adopting the tag team name the Island Boyz, and with Fatu using the ring name Ekmo.
+They won the HWA Tag Team Championship in November by defeating Evan Karagias and Shannon Moore.
 They also competed for Memphis Championship Wrestling (MCW), holding the MCW Southern Tag Team Championship on three occasions.

-Fatu (renamed to Jamal) and Anoaʻi (renamed to Rosey) made their main roster debut on the July 22, 2002 episode of Raw as 3-Minute Warning, a pair of villainous thugs.
+Fatu (renamed to Jamal) and Anoaʻi (renamed to Rosey) made their main roster debut on the July 22, 2002, episode of Raw as 3-Minute Warning, a pair of villainous thugs.
 They were hired as enforcers of Eric Bischoff, attacking random wrestlers each week, after Bischoff either gave people three minutes to entertain him before they were attacked or decided that three minutes of a segment was enough before the team appeared to end it.
 They attacked numerous wrestlers at the orders of Bischoff, including D'Lo Brown and Shawn Stasiak.
 They also attacked non-wrestlers, including ring announcer Lilian Garcia and former wrestlers Jimmy Snuka, Mae Young and The Fabulous Moolah.
-Their most notable event came when they attacked two lesbians.
-In September, 3-Minute Warning began a feud with Billy and Chuck, interfering in their storyline commitment ceremony, and defeating them at the Unforgiven pay-per-view event.
+Their most notable event came when they attacked two lesbians on the September 9 episode of Raw.

+3-Minute Warning then began a feud with Billy and Chuck, interfering in their storyline commitment ceremony, and defeating them on September 22 at the Unforgiven pay-per-view event.
 Rico, Billy and Chuck's former manager, also began to manage 3-Minute Warning during this time.
-During this time, Jamal gained a reputation for being reckless in the ring, injuring several performers, leading WWE to punish him by being on the receiving end of a Stink Face by his real-life brother Rikishi during the Royal Rumble match.
+On November 17 at Survivor Series, they competed in an elimination tables match, which was won by The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
 The team lasted just shy of a year, with Fatu being released from his WWE contract in June 2003, reportedly after his involvement in a bar fight.

 Total Nonstop Action Wrestling (2003–2004)

 On September 10, 2003, Fatu debuted in Total Nonstop Action Wrestling (TNA) under the ring name of Ekmo Fatu, helping Sonny Siaki defeat D'Lo Brown in a casket match.
 He then formed a tag team with Siaki.
 From October to August 2004, he teamed with Sonny Siaki to defeat the teams of Shark Boy and Mad Mikey, Danny Doring and Roadkill, and America's Most Wanted.
-Fatu made his final appearance on August 11, 2004 NWA-TNA PPV, where he lost to Alex Shelley.
+Fatu made his final appearance on August 11, 2004, where he lost to Alex Shelley.